 - Warn him.

-2.5.
 Built Strong Relationship

 Also, creating a close and strong bond with vendors is essential.
-A vendor management system should focus on enhancing the relationship between the vendor and the Company.
+A management system should focus on enhancing the relationship between the vendor and the Company.
 This will ensure a smooth process and efficiency in the supply chain.

-2.6.
 Safeguarding Reputation

 A company’s reputation is very crucial.
 It takes years to build the brand.
-A vendor management system ensures that the reputation of the company is not harmed by the negligence of the vendors associated with the company.
+A management system ensures that the reputation of the company is not harmed by the negligence of the vendors associated with the company.

-2.7.
 Correct Usage of Resources

 It’s a long and expensive process to identify and hire vendors one by one.
-However, having an efficient vendor management system in place helps in easing down the whole process.
+However, having an efficient management system in place helps in easing down the whole process.

 The following are the steps involved in an effective vendor management process:

-3.1.
 Identifying Vendor

 Thus, appointing verified and professional vendors is of utmost importance for a long-term association.
-Furthermore, before appointing the right candidate it’s important to consider the following vendor-related information:
+Furthermore, before appointing the right candidate, it’s important to consider the following vendor-related information:

 - Network